massive/hassio-espruinohub/README.md

 # Issues

-If you have an issue with this plugin, please [file an issue](https://github.com/massive/hassio-espruinohub/issues).
+If you have an issue with this addon, please [file an issue](https://github.com/massive/hassio-espruinohub/issues).